Constructing an MS Program Plan

 - Are there additional time commitments associated with acceptance of this funding such as research participation, teaching activities, or community service?
 If so, must these commitments be met during tenure in the degree program?

 For students that are not U.S. citizens or permanent residents, additional considerations must be made in order to ensure compliance with applicable immigration regulations.
 In particular, students should be aware of regulations that affect program planning aspects such as quarterly time status, graduate co-op participation, registration for online coursework, and the timeframe for degree completion.
-Students with questions about these matters should consult the International Students and Scholars Services office.

 Professional Obligations, Personal Commitments and Life Events